KJK-Nice/bit-merchant/tests/acceptance/dsl/README.md

 This DSL provides a clean, readable way to write acceptance tests that verify end-to-end behavior of the application.
 Tests are written in a natural language style that makes them easy to understand and maintain.

+## Rod as Universal Driver

+The DSL uses **Rod** (browser automation) as the universal driver for all acceptance tests.
+This provides:

+- **Real browser testing**: Tests run in a real headless Chrome browser, verifying JavaScript, CSS, and DOM updates
+- **Natural SSE testing**: Server-Sent Events are handled automatically by Datastar through the browser's EventSource API
+- **Consistent execution model**: All tests use the same browser-based approach
+- **Better reliability**: Tests reflect the actual user experience

+The DSL focuses on **what** to test (business scenarios), while Rod handles **how** to test (browser automation).
+This separation makes tests more maintainable and reliable.

 ## Basic Structure

 ```go